 Moving your elf and preparing him for the next morning can be a daunting task.
 However, it can also be a lot of fun!
 You can choose to simply move your elf from one shelf to another each morning or create an entire scene for your elf.
 The complexity of the Elf on the Shelf tradition is up to you.
 Also, no matter where your elf hides, make sure he follows these holiday safety rules!

 If you’re looking for props you can use with your Elf on the Shelf, browse our winter marketplace.
 We carry holiday home décor for all your elf and holiday accessory needs.
-While you’re here, shop for Christmas gifts or treat yourself to new furnishings for your home.

 1. “I’m back!”